ember-learn/guides-source/guides/release/state-management/computed-properties.md

 2. It will notify other "watchers", such as other computed properties and templates, if any of its dependencies has updated and it needs to be recalculated.
+3. A computed property will only recompute its value when it is consumed.
+Properties are consumed in two ways: by being accessed, like `ironMan.fullName`, or by being referenced in a handlebars template that is currently being rendered, like `{{this.ironMan.fullName}}`.

 ### Specifying Dependencies